 Lawful Basis of Processing

-In the screening process Credence is the Data Processor and your employer or future employer is the Data Controller, please contact your employer to find out more about the specific Lawful Basis on which they have based your data processing.
+In the screening process Credence is the Data Processor and your employer or future employer is the Data Controller (unless they process your personal data on behalf of someone else; e.g. if you are working through an employment agency), please contact your employer to find out more about the specific Lawful Basis on which they have based your data processing.

 Credence will request, either directly or through your employer, for your Consent prior to commencing the background screening checks.
 The Consent is requested mainly for screening practical reason (e.g. to be able to obtain your employment/educational reference from former employers/educational institutions); for data transfers outside the EU (see below reasons and conditions of this transfers); and for criminal records checks.